SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     methods](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninstance_method_glosry.htm "Glossary Entry")
     can access all of the attributes of a class and trigger all events.
     You declare them using `METHODS` statements in a visibility section.
 Note that you must create an instance of a class first before using instance methods.
+Called within the same class, an instance is not required.
 - `CLASS-METHODS` and `METHODS` can be followed by a colon to list one or more methods, separated by commas, or without a colon to declare a single method.